nayr7/dimscord/README.md

 # <img src="assets/dimscord.png" width="42px" height="32px"/>  Dimscord
 A Discord Bot & REST Library for Nim.
 [Discord API Channel](https://discord.gg/7jgdC9E) and [Dimscord Server for help](https://discord.gg/dimscord)

+> This is my personal experimental branch, all sort of weird stuff in here; you've been warned ...

 Why Dimscord?
  * It is minimalistic and efficient.
  * Nim is a good programming language and I believe that Nim should stand a chance on having an up-to-date, substantial discord library.